 The Board receives Financial Accounting, Taxation, Payroll, Accounts Payable and Accounts Receivable services from Shared Services SA free of charge.
-In addition, information technology, telecommunication and media monitoring were received from the DPC free of charge, following Cabinet's approval to cease intra-government charging.
+ICT and media monitoring services were received from the DPC free of charge.

 Under an arrangement with Artlab Australia, a division of DPC, Artlab Australia receives SA Government appropriation to perform conservation services on the Board's heritage collections.
 The value of this work performed is recognised as resources received free of charge in income and a corresponding amount has been included as conservation work expenditure in note 4.1 supplies and services.